Eagle Lake Fishing Information

 Kayakers: No matter where you launch, be sure keep an eye on the wind speed and direction posted for the days you go out.
 You don't want to be caught an hour paddle away from where you launched if winds pickup over 10mph.
 Our wind comes up quick when it comes up, regardless of direction predicted.
 NOAA link on weather has been pretty accurate.

 GALLATIN MARINA: A long way to go before launching will be feasible.
-Might see the rental boats able to float inside the jetty for a while this season, but launching any boats doesn't appear to be doable.
-There is a little water now inside the jetty, just not enough yet.
-Kayaks may get in if you carry your craft down.
+Might see the rental boats floating inside the jetty for a while this season, but launching any boats inside the harbor is not doable.
+The water is going down now inside the jetty.
+Let's just hope a little remains to give us a headstart for next season.

-NO HANDICAP FISHING, BEACH OR LAUNCHING ACCESS.
-The courtesy dock also has issues with handicap access.
-Handicap parking at the launch ramp is further away than it was last year and not clearly marked by ADA requirements, cinder gravel for carts and wheelchairs is not compliance to ADA requirements.
-Hard to walk in the loose gravel compared to the packed gravel or pavement where previous handicap parking was.
+NO HANDICAP FISHING OR BEACH ACCESS: Handicap parking at the launch ramp is further away than it was last year and not clearly marked by ADA requirements, cinder gravel for carts and wheelchairs is not compliance to ADA requirements.
+Hard to walk in the loose gravel compared to the packed gravel or pavement where previous handicap parking was, although there is a saw horse sign now indicationg handicap parking back in the center closer to the ramp which is much easier for those who are mobility impaired.
 Due to noncompliance the ADA parking is not actually enforceable.
 Although, you might get a note taped to your windshield, I don't believe you can actually get a citation due to lack of signage and legal mumbo jumbo.
+Just know that it is there for those who need it.

 The handicap walkway at Christie Day Use/Picnic Area is a trip hazard in many locations and has not been maintained by Lassen National Forest.
 It can easily handicap you if you aren't already.
 We just make our own way down and ignore the signage regarding protecting the vegetation as it is more about having to keep from falling or tripping over the damaged trail grates due to LNF's inability to repair the existing specified trail.
 If it wasn't so dangerous, we would be happy to use it.
-LNF is now waiting on the State Lands Commission before any repair of the existing handicap accessibility can be done.
+LNF is now laying blame on the State Lands Commission before any repair of the existing handicap accessibility can be done.
 So we might be waiting a long time before accidents can be prevented.
+My guess is it will take a serious injury and lawsuit before it will get repaired or removed.
 But, I will keep hounding them to repair existing handicap accesses and most likely will have to contact Boating and Waterways myself to get improvements.
 So unless the walkway down is repaired, I suggest walking on the vegetation rather than getting tripped up and falling down, regardless of signage.
 If the USFS wants to protect the vegetation from paths being made, they can fix the walkway.
 We would be happy to use the walkway if it wasn't a complete hazard with great potential to cause injury.
+A promise of removal of the hazard is long on promise and short on delivery.
+It remains a hazard for all people.

 ALL EAGLE LAKE, ALL THE TIME